dchege711/programming_challenges/advent-of-code/2024/AoC2024/04-ceres-search/04-ceres-search.md

 | 7 | . | A | . | A | . | A | . | A | . | A |
 | 8 | . | . | M | . | M | . | M | . | M | M |
 | 9 | . | X | . | X | . | X | M | A | S | X |

-Take a look at the little Elf's word search. **How many times does XMAS appear**?

 {{< readfile
   file="content/computer-science/programming-challenges/advent-of-code/2024/AoC2024/04-ceres-search/CeresSearch.PartOne.cs"